jenlabossiere/SoftwareEngineeringA2/README.md

 JenDatabaseQueryTechniques.searchStringFor(userMessage, synonym) - searches userMessage for synonym and returns true if the synonym is contained within userMessage.
 Return false otherwise.

 JenDatabaseQueryTechniques.getFeeling(userMessage) - associates userMessage with a catagory of feeling.
 Returns string.

+neural_net_response.getResponse(sOrQ,userInput, subject, questionNum) - uses input to query the SQL database for the appropriate response using the neural net